 A good credit score is not about bragging rights.
 It is an essential tool for a healthy financial situation.
 Unless you are independently wealthy, there are many things you will have to buy on credit.
 These include a house, cars, furniture and appliances.
 Having a major credit card or two is also helpful when making big-ticket purchases or paying for vacations.
 There are also times when you must have a major credit card such as when renting a car.
+Or even what credit score you need to get a loan?
 Without question, your credit score matters.
 But how do you get that number up?
 Here are some tips to build your score.

 Maintain a Low Balance to Limit Ratio

 When a lender runs a credit check, you want your number to be as high as possible, at least above 700.
 One of the things credit agencies look at is the ratio between your total balances and the total amount of your credit limits.
 This includes all credit cards, mortgages, student and car loans and any other lines of credit.
 The ratio is expressed as a percentage, so let’s say your total limit is $1,000 and your balances are $250.
 Your ratio is 25%.
 Ideally, you want to keep your ratio under 30% to maintain a high score.
 The lower the better.

 You can improve your ratio obviously by making payments.
 Paying off lines of credit completely can boost your score significantly.
 You can also lower your ratio by increasing your total limit.
 This can be accomplished by obtaining a new credit card or line of credit or getting an increase on the limit of an existing line.
 Just be careful not to spend frivolously with the new credit.
 That will defeat the purpose.